ech0r/Rust-Coding-Test/README.md

 - This seemed like a logical choice, maybe we'd manually unlock their account after reviewing the activity.

 #### 4. A transaction cannot be re-disputed once resolved or charged back
-- This also seemed like a logical decision, since I'm assuming both parties would have reached a resolution with either a **Resolve** or a **Chargeback**.
+- This also seemed like a logical decision, since I'm assuming both parties would have reached a resolution with either a Resolve or a Chargeback.

 ## Overview
 1. Transaction data is streamed in 8kb at a time through a `BufReader` then processed record-by-record in a single loop.